ppetrovtv/pine_script_docs/source/annotations/Plotting_shapes_chars_and_arrows.rst

 Additionally, the ``plotarrow`` function allows you to:

--  Set the name of a displayed series of data using the parameter ``title``.
+-  Set the name of a displayed series of data using the ``title`` parameter.
 -  Set the color of an *up arrow* using the ``colorup`` parameter.
 -  Set the color of a *down arrow* using the ``colordown`` parameter.
 -  Shift a series of arrows left/right using the ``offset`` parameter.